Haka in sports: ”Ngā Rongo Toa”

+Compared with the hakas in fifteen-a-side rugby which are performed at the start of a game, this haka is performed after the last game of a tournament and is also performed by the team to honour a team members significant career milestones and at their weddings.
+It is performed by both team members and respective of their gender, coaches and support staff.

+The words and their literal interpretation

 Responses and controversies

 The haka, while normally enjoyed by spectators, has been criticised as an unsporting attempt to intimidate the opposition before the match begins.
 However, most teams accept that the haka is part of rugby's heritage and face up to the All Blacks during its performance, with both teams standing about 10 metres apart.
 The 2007 Portuguese Rugby team Captain Vasco Uva said of the haka that "[We] faced it, gave it the respect it deserved and it gave us motivation and we knew if it gave them strength, it was also a point of strength for us."

 Ignoring the haka is a tactic sometimes used by opposing teams.
 Famously, the Australian rugby team did a warm up drill well away from the All Blacks during their 1996 test match in Wellington.
 More recently, the Italian rugby team ignored the haka during a 2007 World Cup Pool Match.
 All Black team member, Keven Mealamu, said later that in his opinion the snub had backfired and provided motivation to his team.

 Australian back David Campese often ignored the haka, most notably in the 1991 World Cup semi-final victory over the All Blacks, when he chose to practice warm-up drills instead of facing the All Blacks.

 In 1989, as the All Blacks were performing the haka in Lansdowne Road before playing Ireland, the Irish lined up in a tight V formation to facing New Zealand and then edged closer and closer to the All Blacks.
 By the time the end of the haka came, captain Willie Anderson was only inches from Buck Shelford's face.

 In 1997, Richard Cockerill was disciplined for responding to the haka before the start of an England vs. All Blacks game.
 Cockerill went toe-to-toe with his opposite number Norm Hewitt while they performed the haka.
 The referee became so concerned that Hewitt and Cockerill would begin fighting that he pushed Cockerill away from Hewitt.
 Cockerill went on to say afterwards "I believe that I did the right thing that day," he said.
 "They were throwing down a challenge and I showed them I was ready to accept it.
 I'm sure they would rather we did that than walk away."
 In recent times when the haka is performed against England, it is often drowned out by England fans singing "Swing Low, Sweet Chariot", causing critics to demand respect towards the cultural symbol.
 Similarly, Ireland fans have recently drowned out the haka by singing "The Fields of Athenry".